-- If a student requests a grade verification, the course leadership or designee (with or without the coordinator) will meet with the student individually. - If a student has a concern regarding a submitted assessment form, the student should contact the clerkship director regarding the concern.
-Questions about clinical evaluations or grades should be directed to the clerkship director.
-Contacting a clinical evaluator directly regarding an evaluation will be considered unprofessional behavior. - In the case of a conflict of interest, the coordinator will contact an alternative clerkship leadership member to meet with the student and discuss the concern.
+- If a student requests a grade verification, the course leadership or designee (with or without the coordinator) will meet with the student individually. - If a student is concerned about a submitted assessment form, the student should contact the clerkship director.
+In the case of a conflict of interest, the coordinator will contact an alternative clerkship leadership member to meet with the student and discuss the concern.
 The issue may be brought to the UMEC for review and adjudication. - If a student is concerned about a narrative assessment submitted, the student should request a grade verification meeting.
 The course leadership or designee (with or without the coordinator) will meet with the student individually.
 If the narrative assessment contains factual errors or inaccuracies, changes may be considered.
 The student's request will be further reviewed and adjudicated by the UMEC. - If the above measures do not address the student's concern, the student may file a grievance or grade appeal, per the procedures outlined in the Student Appeals & Grievances Policy (23.1.08).